paolocagg/Machine-Learning-Project/README.md

  decide to grant a credit card or not.
 This decision is made on the basis of several factors.
- The goal of this research is the identification of those clients that, based on their financial history, could end up being a bad investment for thebank. in this paper,we want to investigate and understand which are the variables that have an important role in determining if a loan is payed off on time by a client.
+ The goal of this research is the identification of those clients that, based on their financial history, could end up being a bad investment for thebank.In this paper, We want to investigate and understand which are the variables that have an important role in determining if a loan is payed off on time by a client.
 This objective